 As a multi-disciplinary creative, I strive to challenge my artistic growth and development.
-It is essential to be surrounded by opportunities that push myself as an artist.
+It is essential to be surrounded by opportunities that push my artistic boundaries.
 Within each opportunity, there is a commitment to evolve my artistry from what it was before.
-Every one of those evolutions pioneer passion and curiosity within myself.
-My creative purpose is then restored, and the strive for more continues.
+Every one of those evolutions pioneer curiosity and passion within myself for more.
+My artistic journey is far from linear.

-The desire to contribute to this era of design has lead me through many artistic avenues.
-I have freelanced Independent and corporate businesses through logo identity, graphic design, photography, and illustration.
+I have freelanced with Independent and corporate businesses in roles involving logo identity, graphic design, photography, and illustration.
 My personal works tackle the ongoing climate crisis through abstract paintings and sustainably made products.
+These works are contrasted with character designs and illustrations based off of video games I have played and adored over the years.
 I have also illustrated three children’s books, one that discusses the battle for inclusion and diversity.
-Every one of these contributions have been a commitment to making positive change in both my field and the world.

 Each of these contributions have been a commitment to making positive change in both myself and the people around me.
 My work has been featured in literary and social platforms such as annual art publications, Pratt Institute Archives, Pratt’s annual Design Show, and Behance.net.
 My children’s books are showcased at local bookstores across New Jersey and sold through Barnes & Noble, Amazon, and Google Books.